 Canadian Association of Gastroenterology

-Jacobson B, Chak A, et al. Quality indicators for endoscopic ultrasonography.
+Jacobson B, Chak A, e Hoffman B, et al. Quality indicators for endoscopic ultrasonography.

 Understanding EUS (endoscopic ultrasonography).
 American Society for Gastrointestinal Endoscopy website.
 Available at: